 Q8 Are there any other sources of funding for graduate study?

-A8 Yes.
-UK and EU students compete for funding from the Arts and Humanities Research Council.
-Not every application is successful.
-See the AHRC website for further information: www.ahrc.ac.uk Overseas students can apply for Clarendon Fund Scholarships, if they are eligible.
+Yes.
+UK and EU students may apply for funding from the Arts and Humanities Research Council.
+At Oxford, this funding is managed by the Open-Oxford-Cambridge Doctoral Training Partnership.
+See the OOC DTP website for further information about the scheme and on the application process.
+All candidates are automatically considered for Clarendon Fund Scholarships.
 For further information about these awards, and funding for graduate study in general, see the University’s webpages at: http://www.ox.ac.uk/admissions/graduate/fees-and-funding/graduate-scholarships